Looming in the back of my shed is a large metal box about the size of a refrigerator that contains more drawers than our kitchen and bedroom combined.

 I had returned to a simple task that I started yesterday, cleaning the grass guards on my lawn tractor.
 The guards protect the belts that turn the blades and cleaning them is routine maintenance.

-The job requires a socket wrench and a ½” socket and I had dutifully returned the wrench to its assigned drawer last evening – but when I reached for the socket this morning, I was greeted by an empty slot.
+The job requires a socket wrench and a ½” socket and I was certain I returned the wrench to its assigned drawer last evening – but when I reached for the socket this morning, I was greeted by an empty slot.

 This did not surprise me because losing things is what we do around here.